TurtlewareAU/homelab-docs/Homelab/Ansible/Bind/Bind9 Setup with Ansible.md

 ## Create Options File

 The named.conf.options file allows you to change the named configuration based on your need.
-Here I will show my file
+Here I will show my file.

 ```bash
 acl "trusted" {